lauracondon/pands-project2021/README.md

 tfile.write("\n")
 tfile.write(describe.to_string())
 ```
 In order to save the calculations so they can be easily viewed later, they are outputted to a designated text file using write.
 The various calculations performed above, all create a new DataFrame containing the result.
-As they are a DataFrame they must be converted to a string using 'to.string()' before they can be written to a text file [13].
+As they are a DataFrame they must be converted to a string using 'to.string()' before they can be written to a text file [14].
 New line ('\n') is used to improve the readability of the outputted text file.

-The file is opened in write mode, rather than append, so that each time the program is run the text file is overwritten.
+The file is opened in write mode, rather than append, so that each time the program is run the text file is overwritten [15].
 This is helpful as if you were to edit the dataset by for example adding new rows, the summary data file would change accordingly when analysis.py is next run.

 **Step 4 - Histogram with Kernel Density Estimate**